m3mentomor1/Console-based_Clock/README.md

 # Console-based Clock

 ### 🧐 I. Overview
-This is a simple console clock that shows the current date, time, & timezone used continuously.
+This is a simple real-time console clock that shows the current date, time, & timezone used continuously.

 ----------------------